You are here

-May 31 – June 4: Documentary Video Boot Camp with Michael Sheridan (Tuesday thru Saturday)
+May 30 – June 3: Documentary Video Boot Camp with Michael Sheridan

 The full production experience in fast motion: project definition, project planning, camera, editing, and presentation.
 All with an introduction to context and history of independent documentary production, all in one week.
 Open to all levels.

-Hand-held camera, sit down interviews, observational, location filming— the camera tells the story.
+Hand-held camera, sit down interviews, observational, location filming - the camera tells the story.
 Learn to do more than just capture a moment.
-Think about how to frame the story through the camera and what that means for how the viewer experiences it.
+Formulate how to frame the story through the camera, and consider what that means for how the viewer experiences it.
 Basic camera and video editing knowledge or Documentary Video Boot Camp suggested.

 Sound is at least half the picture.
 Learn successful approaches to sound through analysis, hands-on recording, mixing and editing demos and exercises and assignments.